pelias/query/README.md

 This repo aims to solve some of these issues by providing:

-- a logical boundary between query composition and input validation
+- a logical boundary between query composition and input validation.
-- a way to notate query variables which is distict from the RESTful API
+- a way to notate query variables which is distict from the RESTful API.
-- a method of composing complex queries from smaller components
+- a method of composing complex queries from smaller components.
 - a way of testing/debugging and re-using queries across repos/forks.

-The composition workflow should be very familiar to any who have used an MVC-type framework before.
+The composition workflow should be instantly familiar to anyone who has used an MVC-type framework before.

 ### Variables